mbugert/openscad-projects/gopro_la2205wg_mount/README.md

 I don't expect anyone to own that particular monitor, but the design can be easily adjusted to monitors with similarly shaped bezels.

-Source for the frame used in the second picture: https://www.printables.com/model/202221-gopro-hero-3-improved-top-and-bottom-frame-mounts
+The GoPro frame used in the second picture is this one: https://www.printables.com/model/202221-gopro-hero-3-improved-top-and-bottom-frame-mounts

 ### Print Settings